AwaNoodle/buildingAppWithDocker/README.md

 - JumpingJaguar
 - jhlkjhjgi7t673w

 This means you have quite a lot of freedom to use which ever scheme you prefer to version your images.
 Generally it's easier to follow [SemVer](http://www.semver.org) but since you can have more than one tag per image, you can be creative.
 For example, the **node** container we have been using is tagged **onbuild** which refers to the latest on-build version of the image.
 It could be version 2.0, 2.1, or 55.1 under the hood but you have an easy reference point to go and get the latest version of the **onbuild** versions.
 This is similar to the **latest** tag where it essentially 'floats' to the latest uploaded version that either specifies latest or doesn't specify a tag.
 You do need to put some thought into how you are going to use these tags as not considering what happens with **latest** etc may have bad consequences for your consumers when they get unexpected versions.
+If you're consuming a container and you don't want to risk changes between pulls, it's best to fix the version of an image that you want.

 ### Exercise 4 - Registering our Container